 They carried on their separate lives.
 Krause as solo singer, specialising in Eisler, Brecht and Weill.
 Moore as a songwriter, penning numbers for artists as varied as Paul Young and Pink Floyd, entering academia as a professor sound and music at the Academy of Media Arts in Cologne.
 Blegvad enjoying cult fame as a cartoonist for The Independent on Sunday with his surreal ‘Leviathan’ drawings.

 In 2000 Slapp Happy hit the road.
 Unfortunately for most followers, that road was in Japan, where they enjoyed a strong following.
 They played a number of concerts, as a trio, in Kyoto, Sapporo and Tokyo, releasing the CD Live in Japan the following year.
 Initially available only in Japan, it has a melancholic tone, led by unadorned accompaniment and Krause’s softening voice.
 It serves as a particularly fine introduction to their music (there are no new songs on the CD).
 As time as passed, it has become my favourite of all their recordings.
-A concert with David Thomas & Two Pale Boys and the Queen Elizabeth Hall was held that year, but news of it entirely passed me by.
+A concert with David Thomas & Two Pale Boys at the Queen Elizabeth Hall was held that year, but news of it entirely passed me by.

 And then nothing, until 2016, when the appearance of a Slapp Happy Facebook page hinted that something was a-foot.
 It is not at all clear why, but Slapp Happy decided to reform at the invitation of the Week-end annual music festival in Cologne, backed by the friends and contemporaries, the German experimental rock band Faust (who provided the backing for Slapp Happy’s first two albums).
 In practice this meant bassist Jean-Hervé Péron and drummer Werner Diermaier.
 And I was there.

 What do you do when you meet your heroes at last?
 You just look at them, I suppose.
 Recognition is all you need.
 They come on stage, looking their age but also looking as though time has treated them gently.
-Moore, sporting a velvet jacket, appears the sort of genial chap you might meet in a wine bar, a dead ringer for the late Keith Barron.
+Moore, sporting a velvet jacket, appears the sort of genial chap you might meet in a wine bar, a dead ringer for the actor Keith Barron.
 The tall, white-haired Blegvad looks, I must confess, somewhere halfway between myself and my father.
 Krause comes across as that kindly schoolteacher, now retired, who has never forgotten about you.

 They and the bassist each have music scores on lecterns before them, and there is a sense of them not being entirely sure how to go about this concert business once again.
 It is, after all, sixteen years since they last played these songs.
 They are possibly under-rehearsed, and the first few numbers are plagued by problems with the sound equipment.
-Krause apologises, then looks all the more lost during ‘Heading for Kyoto’ where she is surprised either by the song’s key or pitch.
+Krause apologises, then looks all the more lost during ‘Heading for Kyoto’ where she is surprised by the song’s key.
 The audience is a mixture, enthusiasts to the front, the curious further behind.
 The indifferent beyond them talk at the bar, and there is the sound of chatter throughout the concert.
 Occasionally the band engage everyone with some of their more upbeat numbers, notably ‘The Drum’ and the Velvet Underground pastiche ‘Blue Flower’, but as in life they slip the attention of the majority while conquering the hearts of the minority.

 Gradually things come together, and the music delights.
 Highlights include an impassioned rendition of their homage to Arthur Rimbaud, ‘Mr Rainbow’, and the typically Blegvadian conception, ‘The Unborn Byron’, celebrating the poet yet to be born and probably the only pop song yet written to include the words ‘amniotic sac’.
 The audience understands the charm, and takes them to their hearts.
 Rushed for time, they abandon the idea playing ‘Scarred for Life’, alas, but are brought on for a quick encore, playing the chirpy ‘Charlie and Charlie’.
 They bow nervously, wave goodbye, and are gone.